Spengian/churn---prediction/README.md

 ## Known Limitations & Next Steps

 - [ ] Auto-promote retrained model to Railway after each Airflow run
-- [ ] Ground truth delay simulation: chunks already have Churn labels — in real production, labels arrive weeks/months later
-- [ ] Airflow writes directly to the database instead of going through the `/predict/batch` endpoint
+- [ ] No champion/challenger model evaluation: the retrained model is logged to DagsHub but never automatically promoted to Production.
+A proper implementation would compare the new model against the current production model using statistical significance testing (e.g. bootstrap on recall) before promoting.
+- [ ] Recall drops significantly after retraining (~0.83 → ~0.55).
+The exact cause is unclear — data, scaling, and early stopping have been ruled out.
+Under investigation.
 - [ ] PostgreSQL service in CI for full environment parity with production
 - [ ] Versioned Docker image tags instead of `latest` (for rollback capability)
 - [ ] Alerting on pipeline task failure
 - [ ] Frontend (Streamlit or React)
-- [ ] Recall drops significantly after retraining (~0.83 → ~0.55).
-The exact cause is unclear — data, scaling, and early stopping have been ruled out.
-Under investigation.
-- [ ] **No champion/challenger model evaluation:** The retrained model is logged to DagsHub but never automatically promoted to Production.
-A proper implementation would compare the new model against the current production model using statistical significance testing (e.g. bootstrap on recall) before promoting.

 ---